DarkKingston/README.md/README.md

 Web Developer
 -------------

-As a passionate developer and 7 years of experience as a manager of some web-projects I have knowledge in UI/UX design, HTML, CSS, JavaScript, React, TypeScript, NodeJS, NextJS, NestJs, Git, Docker, Jira, Confluence, UiPath, ServiceStudio, PowerBI, PHP, Java.
-I am familiar with Agile Software Development and Scrum.
+As a passionate developer and 3 years of experience as a manager of some web-projects I have knowledge  HTML, CSS, JavaScript, React, TypeScript, NodeJS, NextJS, NestJs, Git, Docker, Jira, Confluence, UiPath, ServiceStudio, PowerBI, PHP, SQL.
+I am familiar with Agile Software Development and Scrum

 *   🌍  I'm based in Chisianu, Moldova
 *   🖥️  See my portfolio at [MyPortfolio](http://pasandor.com)